Knitwear Manufacturing

 4

-Very long-life material being a key for environmental care.
+Very long-life material being a key for environmental care and for knitwear suppliers.

 5